RealVinny/ListArray/README.md

 # List Array

-An C library for adding, removing and listing items of the given array
+A C library with a type of char array that can be managed on run

 ## Description of each function